-Students pursuing a major in political science should receive a grade C or higher in each course that counts toward the major.
+Students pursuing the major in Politics should receive a grade C or higher in each course that counts toward the major.

 Integrative Studies Requirements

 40 credits minimum

 Choose three courses:

 - ISPOSC 230 Political Philosophy through 1688